Lifetime Achievement Award

-The ASBH Student Paper Award recognizes up to three papers for writing clarity and quality, development of the argument, integration of the literature, and novelty/insight of the contribution, and quality of the oral presentation.
+The ASBH Student Paper Award recognizes up to three papers for writing clarity and quality, development of the argument, integration of the literature, and novelty/insight of the contribution.

-To be considered for the award, students must submit a complete paper authored by a single student of no more than 3,500 words in length by the published deadline.
+To be considered for the award, students must submit by the published deadline a complete paper of no more than 3,500 words in length authored by a single undergraduate or graduate student.
 The paper should not include any information that might identify the author.
-If chosen as a finalist, the author must register for the ASBH Annual Meeting and present the paper at the designated time, with 15 minutes for presentation and 5 minutes for questions and answers.
 Previous winners and co-authored papers are not eligible.

 2016 - Joel Michael Reynolds

 2015 - Michelle Nguyen

 2012 - Alyssa Henning

 2010 - Bryan Kibbe

 2009 - Kelly Heuer